Filmmaker's Portal

 How do I deliver my audio?

 A digital file attached to either an email or via the Google Drive, Dropbox, WeTransfer, etc. is preferable.
 If you have only a physical copy of your audio track (CD, flash drive, etc.) we can make arrangements to pick it up from you.
-Audio is due Friday, September 5th by the end of the day.
+Audio deadline for 2026 to be announced.

 What file type should I use while exporting my digital audio file?